deepchar/deepchar/README.md

 ## Developing

-Training and serving your own deepchar system
+Training and serving your own deepchar system - transliteration with sequence-to-sequence models and transfer learning

 ### [Generate](generate/)